Seneca-Scholars/SS-Status-C6/status.md

+## 07/30/25
+Arianna, Joshua, and I have been working on our presentation for our commuting assistant app.
+We have a pretty good idea, and I like where our project presentation is going.
+I am a bit nervous about our project being picked although, because of how tedious this may be to actually implement.
+But, we have a strong team and months to work on it.
+Inshallah all goes smoothlyy

 ## 07/29/25
 Today, Wajiw walked us through React.
 We touched on a couple of things, including useState and useEffect.
 Tomorrow, Jaime will walk us through more of it, though, because I am still a little confused about it's purpose.
 We are beginning to pitch ideas for our cohort